 I’ve chosen Gmail as it’s a good example of empty states.
 An empty state is what a user can see when they’ve just signed up or cleared the data themselves.
 As a blank slate, the Gmail empty state provides the user with some useful information in the form of emails readily available in the inbox.
 It also gives you further instructions on ways to can get more value out of the app, which serve to aid users and subsequently increase user retention.

-Hunter Boots have a very user friendly eCommerce website.
-It functions well on desktop and mobile devices, and has straightforward and familiar navigation.
+Hunter Boots have a very user-friendly eCommerce website.
+It functions well on desktop and mobile devices and has straightforward and familiar navigation.
 A key design feature is located when users view a product.
 The images scroll using the mouse whilst all the product information remains in view.
-An eCommerce site that provides usability combined with high quality photography goes a long way towards driving sales.
+An eCommerce site that provides usability combined with high-quality photography goes a long way towards driving sales.

-Amazon are certainly one of the best online retailers out there, and they have a range of features and UI (user interface) elements to make the browsing and purchasing process easy for their users.
+Amazon is certainly one of the best online retailers out there, and they have a range of features and UI (user interface) elements to make the browsing and purchasing process easy for their users.
 But what I want to draw attention to is their 1-click ordering system.
 Once a user has input their delivery and payment information they can order straight to their door with just one click.
-It makes the buying experience easier and by speeding up the process, Amazon are able to reduce cart abandonment.
+It makes the buying experience easier and by speeding up the process, Amazon is able to reduce cart abandonment.

 Henri (Hardware Enhancing a Natural Responsive Interface) is an experimental prototyping tool that lets designers quickly ideate when designing non-screen based interactions.
 With a simple interface and 5 user-friendly controls, lights and sound patterns can be programmed without the need for code and it’s very intuitive.

 An example of how it can be implemented would be designing a door handle that lets you know if its due to rain.
 The internet of things is making this a reality, and with new technology comes new challenges regarding interfaces and interaction.
 The combination of usability, simplicity and intrigue help to create an experimental and memorable experience for the user.